softworkz/embyuserwiki/Live-TV.md

 ## Live TV Status

-The status of your tv tuners is also displayed.
+The status of your tv tuners is also displayed in the server dashboard by navigating to **Live TV**.

 ![](images/server/livetv3.png)